 Remove the cells from the incubator and tap out the media on the cell plates.

-Pipette 25 µl of odor stimulation solution to each well and incubate (Author: at 37 ̊C with 5% CO2, right?) for 4 hours.
+Pipette 25 µl of odor stimulation solution to each well and incubate at 37 ̊C with 5% CO2 (Author: at 37 ̊C with 5% CO2, right?) for 4 hours.
+Yes—the text has been changed.

 Measuring OR activity via luciferase assay